Agroecology & Plants Internships

 Contact: Damian Parr, dmparr@ucsc.edu

 CfA is offering lower division organic production, Basic Needs foods distribution and culinary internships focused on field-scale harvesting and orchard care, as well as general market garden-scale cover cropping, bed tillage, composting, and propagation The production sites include the Chadwick Garden, Farm Garden and the Field.
 Internship activities with the Basic Needs and Cowell Coffee Shop include produce distribution through pop-up and pantries, and meal preparation, cooking and serving.
 The internship will include a cohort of approximately 15 interns, working as a team.
 There is a possibility that interested students might be invited to continue interning in future quarters.
-Each year, a number of paid student staff positions are available to alum of our internship program.Organic Landscape Gardening
+Each year, a number of paid student staff positions are available to alum of our internship program.

 Contact: Kurt Christiansen, kurtsgarden77@gmail.com (831)458-2005

 Christiansen Associates Gardens and Design is an organic landscape company.
 We design, install and maintain gardens organically for people to live in and enjoy.
 We specialize in edible landscapes, Mediterranean-native plants, ponds and waterfalls, organic soil preparation, and pest management.
-Check out the website!
+Check out the website

 Esperanza Community Farm

-Contact: Mireya Gomez Contreras, mireya@
+Contact: Mireya Gomez Contreras, mireya@esperanzacommunityfarms.org

-esperanzacommunityfarms.org 275 Lee Rd.Watsonville(it's 1/4 mile from Pajaro Valley High school in Watsonville).
+(it's 1/4 mile from Pajaro Valley High school in Watsonville).

-831-588-2994The composition of our Advisory Board and paid work team reflects Esperanza Community Farms members and regional supporters who have demonstrated full-family dedication to the overall health of the Pajaro Valley.
+The composition of our Advisory Board and paid work team reflects Esperanza Community Farms members and regional supporters who have demonstrated full-family dedication to the overall health of the Pajaro Valley.

 We stand for a holistic and inclusive approach to using our current assets, personal experiences and collective skills to understand the conditions in which we live in order to transform them in the direction of financially- accessible, organic and high-quality produce, as a transformative aspect of living fully healthy lives.

 All advisors were CSA box recipients in the first two years of the program.
-Membership ranges from very-low income to middle income, from monolingual Spanish-speaking to Native English & bilingual, and from formally educated to primary school education completion.We are intentional in our search for members who are diverse in the many different aspects that our program addresses, including diagnosis of diabetes, parenthood, professional roles in positions of power/authority and race.
+Membership ranges from very-low income to middle income, from monolingual Spanish-speaking to Native English & bilingual, and from formally educated to primary school education completion.

 Everett Family Farm